The Unseen Species Problem Revisited: Experiments

 \subsection{Benchmarks}

-We compare $\hat{S}_{t,T}^{(H^*)}$, (\emph{$H^*$}) and our suggested distant future estimator (\emph{Ratio-$\alpha$}) to several competitors.
+We compare $\hat{S}_{t,T}^{(H^*)}$, and our suggested distant future estimator (\emph{Ratio-$\alpha$}) to several competitors.
 A naive benchmark is obtained from the null estimator (\emph{Trivial}).
-We include the binomial smoothing SGTE with the suggested parameters (\emph{SGT}), which is the SGTE with the best rate guarantee, and the power law estimator of \cite{favaro_2023_nearoptimal} (\emph{MLE-$\alpha$}).
-We also compare against the method of \cite{daley_2014_modeling} (\emph{Pade-GT$[2,3]$}) developed for applications in genome coverage.
-We also implement the support size estimator of \cite{wu_2019_chebyshev} (\emph{Chebyshev}), treating the estimated support size as an estimate for $S_T$.
+We include the binomial smoothing SGTE with the suggested parameters and the power law estimator of \cite{favaro_2023_nearoptimal} (\emph{MLE-$\alpha$}) and $\hat{S}_{t,T}^{(\text{PW})}$.
+We also compare against the method of \cite{daley_2014_modeling} (\emph{Padé-GT$[2,3]$}) developed for applications in genome coverage and we also implement the support size estimator of \cite{wu_2019_chebyshev} (\emph{Chebyshev}), treating the estimated support size as an estimate for $S_T$.
 We do this to investigate the difference between the unseen species problem and support size estimation.
 In their notation we set $k$ to be the corpus length and $c_0=0.45,c_1 = 0.5$ as their experimentally chosen values.